 How to schedule (optional) and prepare for your COVID-19 vaccine appointment

 You can call Jackson County Public Health at 541-774-8209, to schedule an appointment if needed.
 Appointments are not required for all COVID-19 vaccines, but wait times may be longer.
 Appointments are required for COVID-19 Bivalent Booster vaccinations.

-If you are under quarantine because you were a close contact to someone who has COVID-19, please finish your 14-day quarantine before coming in to get vaccinated.
+If you are a close contact to someone who has COVID-19, please finish your 10-day quarantine before coming in to get vaccinated.

 If you feel sick, please reschedule your appointment until you have finished your isolation period and are feeling better.

 What to do after you received your vaccination through Jackson County Public Health